cometbft/cometbft/docs/architecture/adr-102-standalone-rpc.md

 The **Standalone RPC** solution shall:

-- Provide an ingestion service implemented as a data companion that can pull data from the node and store it on its own storage (database)
+1. Provide an **ingestion service** implemented as a data companion that can pull data from the node and store it on its own storage (database)
-- Provide its own storage (database) that can handle a high-load of reads and also have a good performance on inserting data.
+2. Provide its own storage (database) that can handle a high-load of reads and also have a good performance on inserting data.
-- Implement it based on a schema that needs to be backwards compatible with the current CometBFT RPC.
-For the RPC v2, new schemas can be defined to cater different future use cases.
+3. Implement a schema that needs to be backwards compatible with the current CometBFT RPC.
-- Leverage the existing data types from the CometBFT in order to support backwards compatibility
-- Provide a scalable RPC that is backwards compatible with the existing CometBFT RPC.
-- Do not enforce any breaking changes to the existing RPC.
+4. Do not enforce any breaking changes to the existing RPC.
-- Ensure the responses returned by the RPC v1 endpoints are wire compatible with the existing CometBFT endpoints.
+5. Ensure the responses returned by the RPC v1 endpoints are wire compatible with the existing CometBFT endpoints.
-- Users should be able to only replace the URL for queries and no modifications will be needed for client libraries and applications (at least for the RPC v1).
-- Implement tests to verify backwards compatibility.
+6. Implement tests to verify backwards compatibility.
-- Be able to handle multiple concurrent requests and return idempotent responses.
-If the number of requests increase, the solution should provide a mechanism to handle the load (e.g. allow linear scaling of the server instances serving the requests).
+7. Be able to handle multiple concurrent requests and return idempotent responses.
-- Provide good performance even when querying for larger datasets.
-- Do not crash or panic if the querying demand is very high or large responses are being returned.
+8. Do not crash or panic if the querying demand is very high or large responses are returned.
-- Implement mechanisms to ensure large responses can be returned (e.g. pagination) by the RPC.
-- Implement mechanisms to prevent and mitigate DDoS attacks, such as rate-limiting (this is not mandatory since it can be offered by a load balancer).
-- Optimized storage for an access pattern of higher read throughput than write throughput.
+9. Storage optimized for an access pattern of faster read throughput than write.
-- Provide metrics to allow operators to properly monitor the services and infrastructure.
+10. Provide metrics to allow operators to properly monitor the services and infrastructure.
-- Be implemented on its own repository and be self-contained (the CometBFT repository should not depend on the Standalone RPC repository).
-- Do not break any major CometBFT release and be compatible with older CometBFT releases such as v0.34.x or v0.37.x.
-- Do not require changes on the Cosmos SDK repository or related projects (e.g. IBC).

-It is *NOT* in the scope of the **Standalone RPC**:
+It is ***NOT*** in the scope of the **Standalone RPC**:

-- To provide RPC endpoints that are of a "write" nature, for example `broadcast_tx_*` endpoints should not be supported due to the complexity of the race conditions that might occur in a load balanced Standalone RPC environment.
+1. To provide RPC endpoints that are of a "write" nature, for example `broadcast_tx_*` endpoints should not be supported due to the complexity of the race conditions that might occur in a load balanced Standalone RPC environment.
-- Provide an authentication mechanism for the RPC query endpoints
+2. Provide an authentication mechanism for the RPC query endpoints

+### API (v1)

+These are the initial API endpoints to be implemented for the RPC Companion (v1)

+- /block
+- /block_results

+[TBD] Implement the "search" endpoints (tx_search and block_search)

+> NOTE: The RPC Companion server instances should not implement endpoints that can modify state in the blockchain such as the `/broadcast_tx_*` endpoints.
+Since there might be many load balanced RPC server instances, this might cause issues with transactions, for example sequential transactions might be relayed in the wrong order causing the full node to reject some transactions with sequence mismatch errors.
+It is expected that RPC clients have logic to forward these requests directly to the full node.

-### Proposal
+### Database Schema

+[TBD]

-#### High-level architecture
+### High-level architecture

 ![High-level architecture](images/adr-102-architecture.png)

 This diagram shows all the required components for a full Standalone RPC solution.
 The solution implementation contains many parts and each one is described below:

-#### Full Node

-A **full node** for a blockchain that runs a CometBFT process.
-The full node needs to expose the CometBFT RPC and is accessible to the ingestion service, so it can pull the data from the **full node**.

-#### Ingest Service
+### Ingest Service

 The **ingest service** pulls the data from the full node via its RPC endpoints and store the information retrieved in the database.
 In the future, if a gRPC interface is implemented in the full node this might be used to pull the data